MileneCV/movie/README.md

 #### Post-Hoc Multiple Comparison Test
 There is no difference (p>0.05) between:
 - NC-17 and NR
-- NC-17 and unknow
+- NC-17 and unknown
-- NR and unknow
+- NR and unknown
 - PG AND PG3

-These groups have similar x values in tukey plot below:
+These groups have similar x values in the tukey plot below:
 ![image](https://user-images.githubusercontent.com/112773242/225708813-8c7f6d30-ae18-4119-b233-b52fc46f94d0.png)